CakeDC/cakephp-api/docs/Documentation/overview.md

 Different extension could return additional info that extends returned by API data.
 In this case extension append payload data into Result object that used by renderers to build final output.

-This way such extensions like pagination or hateoas inteact with caller.
+This way such extensions like pagination or hateoas interact with caller.

 ## Request parser